Ride on Time: Reception

 Fact included "Ride on Time" in its 2014 list of "diva-house belters that still sound incredible", writing: "Some people see this as a guilty pleasure now.
 Those people are fools.
 Banging piano + Loleatta Holloway = world changing greatness."
-Mixmag included it in their 2019 list of the 20 best diva house tracks, writing that its "overall feel and wailing vocal accompaniment still bangs to this day and it is considered one of the first high-profile examples of italo house".
-In 2020, The Guardian named it the 67th greatest UK number one, writing: "Heather Small blows the house down ...
+Mixmag included it in their 2019 list of the best "diva house tracks", writing that its "overall feel and wailing vocal accompaniment still bangs to this day and it is considered one of the first high-profile examples of italo house".
+In 2020, The Guardian named "Ride on Time" the 67th-greatest UK number one, writing: "Heather Small blows the house down ...
 This is a Terminator of a song, unstoppably delivering a payload of pure euphoria as Chicago house is spliced with Italo disco to create perfect pop."